QingyangYu0529/BIS-634-QingyangYu/Homework1/README.md

 6)The name of that person(outlier) is Anthony Freeman.

 #### >> Tesing process:

-Function test_find_outlier() is defined for testing if the outlier I found is a real outlier.
+Function test_find_outlier() was defined for testing if the outlier I found is a real outlier.

-I use for loop to travase the whole dataframe, use if as conditional statement: if the name is 'Anthony Freeman', print his age and weight.
+I used for loop to traverse the whole dataframe, use if as conditional statement: if the name is 'Anthony Freeman', print his age and weight.

 In total I found two records from Anthony Freeman: first record showed his age is 41.3, and his weight is 21.7.
 Second record showed his age is 33.3, and his weight is 74.0.
 According to the scatterplot of ages vs weights, the mean of ages or weights, the first record is a real outlier.